 Connective Tissue

-The grandmother in the long skirts and white gloves hiding her body is Yaeko, the Holy Mother from File 3 and the founding figurehead of the Rebirth Congregation.
-She conceals a missing left arm and a prosthetic right leg.
-Shiori’s misidentification of the “walking stick” as the murder weapon is a red herring.
-Kurihara later determines that Mitsuko stole Yaeko’s prosthetic leg while she slept, forcing the old woman to navigate the staircase on one real limb and a stump.
+Shiori's misidentification of the "walking stick" as the murder weapon is a red herring.
+Kurihara later determines that Mitsuko stole Yaeko's prosthetic leg while she slept.
+The old woman then descended the staircase on one real limb and a stump.
 The locked bookcase held the prosthetic, not a cane.

 File 5: The House Where It Happened